michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-20-string-merging-pstr.markdown

 The `.string` directive then adds a null-terminated C string to that section, and `.popsection` switches back to whatever section we were in prior to `.pushsection`.

 It compiles.
 That's a promising start, but not very useful yet.
-I probably now have "MOO MOO MOO" somewhere in flash memory, but I have no idea where.
+I have "MOO MOO MOO" somewhere in flash memory now, but I have no idea where.
-So I need to get the address of that string constant.
+I need to get the address of that string constant.
-It's just a proof of concept at this stage, so I don't mind if it's ugly if it gets the job done.
-(Avert your eyes if you're squeamish.)
+Since it's just a proof of concept at this stage, I don't mind if it's ugly if it gets the job done; avert your eyes if you're squeamish.

     asm volatile
     (